ESEN

 - Problems with access to water and depletion of local aquifers

-- Problems arising from climate change that create adverse conditions for avocado cultivation (including lack of rainfall)
+- Problems arising from climate change that create adverse conditions for avocado cultivation (including lack of rainfall - and extreme flooding)

-- Loss of natural habitat to make way for more avocado farms
+- Loss of natural habitat to make way for even more avocado farms (because they are currently a very profitable crop!)

-That's why we are looking for a more decentralized way to cultivate avocados, making use of communal lands, gardens, and farms, in a much more sustainable and environmentally friendly way.
+That's why we are looking for a more decentralized way to cultivate avocados, making use of communal lands, gardens, and any wasted land, in a much more sustainable and environmentally friendly way.

 What do we hope to achieve by using avocados?

-Next, we hope to expand and promote this initiative throughout the rest of Spain, at least where it's feasible for people to grow avocados in their gardens or on local land.
+Next, we hope to expand and promote this initiative throughout the rest of Spain, at least where it's feasible for people to grow avocados locally [note, you can grow avocados outside of Spain too!]

 Frequently Asked Questions

-We strive to avoid causing environmental, ecological, or social harm through our avocado farming project.
+We strive to avoid causing environmental, ecological, or social harm through our avocado project.

 If you have any further questions or concerns about any aspect of our website, please don't hesitate to contact us!
 We openly encourage healthy debate and feedback.